bragelbytes/CaptainGame/README.md

 -----

-This is a practice project from the [The Complete Android 14 & Kotlin Development Masterclass on Udemy](https://www.udemy.com/share/102Jgo3@blpu7bo5R8ihlOga5929F8S0iRz9EDtCZLTyg8rj2Ye867gyCdL0dBJsGjXXbmTczA==/).
+This is a tutorial project from the [The Complete Android 14 & Kotlin Development Masterclass on Udemy](https://www.udemy.com/share/102Jgo3@blpu7bo5R8ihlOga5929F8S0iRz9EDtCZLTyg8rj2Ye867gyCdL0dBJsGjXXbmTczA==/).